-If you and your group are ready to take the plunge and plan a trip to D.C. for the National March, check out our March for Life Planning Guide!
+If you and your group are ready to take the plunge and plan a trip to D.C. for the National March, check out our National Pro-Life March Planning Guide!

 - Get commitments from your group members.

-- The March for Life requires waivers from participants and your school will have its own form requirements as well.
+- The National Pro-Life March requires waivers from participants and your school will have its own form requirements as well.
 If possible, get your interested members to fill these out at a meeting and collect them right away.

 - Pro Tip: Collecting a fee even as small as $5 or $10 from attendees helps keep them “bought in” to the experience and discourages drop-outs/no-shows, as well as mitigating the cost of the trip.

 - We want to personally walk you through how to plan a great trip on a student budget.
 Register in advance HERE.

 - Whether you’re going straight there and back (driving overnight) or sticking around for sightseeing and/or the SFLA National Conference (yeah – don’t miss that), you need a schedule.